elyrodso/main-website/user-agreement.markdown

 *   We may delete, suspend, terminate or reset your account if we see the action necessary.
 *   Your account must have valid details including your e-mail address, address, name, or methods of payment.
 *   You must be 13 years or older to create an account on our services.
-*   For payments on our paid services, you must be 18 years or older to complete your payment, or have permission from your legal parents.
+*   For payments on our paid services, you must be 13 years or older to complete your payment, or have permission from your legal parents.
-*   All actions on your account will be given as of the user creator, if your account is hacked or stolen, contact us with a maximum of 7 days to resolve your account issues.
+*   All actions on your account will be given as of the user creator, if your account is hacked or stolen, you need contact us to resolve your account issues.
 *   Any selling of access to your account is strictly prohibited.
 This also includes but is not limited to: our own currency, resources and plans.